 Students in program majors will be given registration priority in major coursework.
 Undeclared students or declared students enrolling in courses outside of their major are not guaranteed enrollment in elective courses.

 Full-time enrollment at RMCAD is defined as being registered for a minimum of 12 credit hours in a 16-week semester.
 Students registered for 9-11.5 credit hours in a 16-week semester are considered three-quarter time.
 Students registered for 6-8.5 credit hours in a 16-week semester are considered half-time.
 Students registered for less than 6 credits in a 16-week semester are considered less than half-time.

-Full-time enrollment for graduate students at RMCAD is defined as being registered for a minimum of 12 credit hours in a semester.
+Full-time enrollment for graduate degree-seeking students at RMCAD is defined as being registered for a minimum of 12 credit hours in a 16-week semester.

 RMCAD does not encourage students to take time off from their studies, but we do realize that personal issues may arise that require the student to take time off.
 Please refer to the Unofficial and Official College Withdrawal section to understand the implications for financial aid and other Academic Policies for full information.

 Students should consult both their Student Advisor and Financial Aid for implications of the withdrawal as well as reinstatement information.
 Please note that part-time enrollment or taking time off may affect financial aid and/or scholarship eligibility.